syncfusion-content/xamarin-docs/Xamarin/SfPullToRefresh/getting-started.md

 {% endhighlight %}
 {% endtabs %}

-If we run the above sample with `TransitionMode` as `Push`, the output will look like on iOS, Android and Windows Phone devices as in the below
+If we run the above sample with `TransitionMode` as `Push`, the output will look like on iOS, Android and Windows Phone devices as shown below.

 ![](overview_images/Push.png)